The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Noise modeling methodology

 \subsubsection{Scattering Noise}

-The turbulent nature of the IISM leads to multi-path propagation of radio pulses through the density inhomogeneities in the plasma, causing diffractive scattering of the radio photons \citep{LorimerKramer2004, Goncharov+2021, EPTA2021TN, EPTA+InPTA-II, Srivastava2023}.
+The turbulent nature of the IISM leads to multi-path propagation of radio pulses through the density inhomogeneities in the plasma, causing diffractive scattering of the radio photons \citep{LorimerKramer2004, Levin2016, EPTA2021TN, EPTA+InPTA-II, Turner2021,Liu2022, Srivastava2023}.
 This diffractive interstellar scattering manifests as time-varying broadening of the intrinsic pulse profile, thereby producing additional chromatic delays in the measured ToAs.
 Under the thin-screen approximation with Gaussian inhomogeneities \citep{LorimerKramer2004}, these scattering-induced delays scale as

-This chromatic scaling is steeper than that of the DM process, providing a way to distinguish between the two contributions.
+This chromatic scaling is steeper than that of the DM process, providing, in principle, a way to distinguish between the two contributions.
+However, because of significant measurement uncertainties and limited (fractional) bandwidth, the $\nu^{-2}$ and $\nu^{-4}$ scalings appear similar, in practice, making it difficult to distinguish between the two processes.
+This was recently demonstrated on EPTA data~\citep{Iraci2025}.
 This diffractive scattering is also modeled as a chromatic red noise process using a power-law Fourier basis GP with a spectral density \citep{MPTA4.5yrNoise}

 where $A_{\text{scn}}$ is the amplitude referenced to $f_{1\text{yr}}$ and $\gamma_{\text{scn}}$ is the spectral index of the power-law process.